Geonovum/ogc-api-testbed/docs/docs/howto/howto_deploy.md

 This step is specific to the service-component.
 For example `pygeoapi` has a single `local.config.yml` file.
-In many cases the fill service URL with the subpath needs to be adapted.
+In many cases the full service URL with the subpath needs to be adapted.
 Others, like GOAF, may need var-settings in the `docker-compose.yml` file.
 Usually you will add data files like GeoPackage-files on a `/data/` subfolder.